Home

 • If you have long-fibered sphagnum moss (not ground peat moss), sprinkle a thin layer over the pot, to retain moisture around the seeds while allowing light to reach them, which aids germination.
 This photo shows how much moss to use.

-• If you do not have sphagnum moss, sprinkle a very thin layer of your soil mix over the pot (about 1/16th of an inch / 2 mm).
+• If you do not have sphagnum moss, sprinkle a very thin layer of vermiculite or your soil mix over the pot (about 1/16th of an inch / 2 mm).
 It does not need to completely cover the surface - it's just to maintain moisture around the seeds.

 Until the seeds sprout, ensure that the surface soil doesn't dry out.
 A propagation dome or plastic bag may be used to maintain humidity, but leave it open slightly to allow some fresh air in.